Utilities API

 Example: Input: “/project/targetapk_2025-03-08_20-28-38_asam_results/targetapk_unzipped” Output: “/project/targetapk_2025-03-08_20-28-38_asam_results”

-Creates a asam analysis directory (errors if exists)
+Create an asam analysis directory (errors if exists).

-Unzips an APK while ignoring CRC errors, returns (destination_path, skipped_files)
+Unzip an APK while ignoring CRC errors, returns (destination_path, skipped_files).

 Unzips an APK file into a folder named after the app.